Healthcare Consultant – A Day in the Life

 - Financial management: improving accounting procedures, managing capital investments, conducting price negotiations, or analyzing the claims process

-- Human resources: offering recruitment and retention strategies, training and developing employees, designing compensation and benefit packages
+- Human resources: offering recruitment and retention strategies, training and developing employees, and designing compensation and benefit packages

 - IT strategy: implementing a new EHR system, integrating software-supported medical devices and IoT applications, migrating data to cloud servers